hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 command.
 ```

-Now that the JAR file is downloaded and ready to be used, lets create a Python SDK using the OpenAPI generator JAR file.
+Now that the JAR file is downloaded and ready to be used, let's create a Python SDK using the OpenAPI generator JAR file.
 The following command line is used for generating a Python client library using the *openapi-generator-cli.jar* file.

 ```shell
 ~$ java -jar openapi-generator-cli.jar generate -i storage-api.yaml -g python -o sdks/dscc-python-sdk
 ```

-* 'i' represents the input file, that is the OpenAPI spec which can be in the form of JSON or YAML.
+* '-i' represents the input file, that is the downloaded DSCC OpenAPI spec which can be in the form of JSON or YAML.
 * 'generate' represents generating the code based on the specified generator
 * 'g' represents the generator/language name like Java, Go.
 * 'o' represents output directory where the client library will be generated.

 This Python DSCC client library can be generated in a few minutes.
-Below is a snippet of screen output during the generation a Python client library using the openapi-generator.jar file.
+Below, you can see the screen output generated from the Python client library using the *openapi-generator.jar* file.

 ![](/img/client-generation.jpg "Generating Python SDK using OpenAPI generator")